litmuschaos/litmus-docs/website/docs/introduction/what-is-litmus.md

 ## What is a Chaos Experiment

 Chaos Experiments are fundamental units within the LitmusChaos architecture.
-Users can choose between readily available chaos experiments or create new ones to construct a required Chaos Workflow.
+Users can choose between readily available chaos experiments or create new ones to construct a required Chaos Scenario.

-## What is a Chaos Workflow
+## What is a Chaos Scenarios

-A chaos workflow is much more than a simple chaos experiment.
+A chaos scenario is much more than a simple chaos experiment.
 It supports the user in defining the expected result, observing the result, analysing the overall system behaviour, and in the decision-making process if the system needs to be tuned for improving the resilience.

 ## How to Contribute